zachross015/music-research/scratchpad.md

 the story talk about how drumming is a way of communicating with the Gods.
 Similar to what Jojo Mayer was saying, drums are used to communicate over longer distances.
 They are loud so the Gods can hear us, and is a form of communion with them.
-Its a connection to the spirituatl realm  #bembe
+Its a connection to the spirituatl realm  #bembe #music #drums

 What about a book that unconciously reinforces good practice habits?
 Like the 15 min per day guitar book, but for drums?
 Or even, what about building a